PKuts/aws-toolkit-lab/README.md

 *.pem

 📄 License
 This project is licensed under the MIT License.
-See LICENSE for details.
-While it's not mandatory, you may mention this in the README — which we've done here for completeness and clarity.

 🤖 Note
 This project is built and tested under WSL2 on Windows.
 If running on native Linux or macOS, behavior is expected to be similar but path resolution and permissions may vary.